 3. Avoid exercises and daily activities which round the spine, such as sit-ups, crunches, bending down to tie your shoes, certain exercise machines that involve forward bending of the trunk, and even movements and sports that round and twist the spine.
 Instead, hinge forward from your hips, while keeping your back straight.

 4. Practice balance exercises (even at a wall or holding on) to reduce falls and resulting fractures.
-An individualized program may include a walking regimen, Tai Chi, yoga, Pilates and other exercises geared toward conditioning, balance, and coordination.
+As part of physical therapy for osteoporosis, an individualized program may include a walking regimen, Tai Chi, yoga, Pilates and other exercises geared toward conditioning, balance, and coordination.

 5. The APTA recommends: Using proper posture and safe body mechanics during all activities protects the spine against injury.

 - Keep your back, stomach, and leg muscles strong and flexible.

 - Use good body positioning at work, home, or during leisure activities.

 - Ask for help when lifting heavy objects.